-I also thank Andrés Villaveces for sending his thoughts on my results and Will Boney for thoroughly reading this paper and giving invaluable feedback.
+I also thank Andrés Villaveces for sending his thoughts on my results and Will Boney for carefully reading this paper and giving invaluable feedback.
+I thank the referee for a thorough report that greatly helped to improve the presentation of this paper.